Skip to main content

 t.gatenby@ngaio.school.nz

-I am delighted to be back teaching in the Kākāpō syndicate this year.
+I’m Tessa and I am delighted to be back teaching in the Kākāpō syndicate this year.
 I’m looking forward to getting to know some new faces and building positive connections with the tamariki as we learn and grow throughout the year.
-I’m going into my fifth year of teaching at Ngaio School and I’m excited to work within such a fantastic team.
+I’m going into my sixth year of teaching at Ngaio School and I’m excited to work within such a fantastic team.
 I believe creating and maintaining reciprocal and effective relationships with students is a crucial aspect of teaching, and I work hard to make sure every child feels valued in the classroom.
 I’m a Wellington local and thoroughly enjoy being part of the Ngaio community.

 Christina Johnstone

-Rūma Rima (Room 5)
+Rūma rima (Room 5)

 c.johnstone@ngaio.school.nz

-Rūma Waru (Room 8)
+Rūma waru (Room 8)

 t.searancke@ngaio.school.nz